dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 > [!CAUTION]
 > It is important that all your software is the same version.
-For example, if R is 4.4, your RTools also needs to be 4.4.
+For example, if R is 4.4, RTools also needs to be 4.4.

 > You can find the version number under the name of the software in the Software Center or by clicking on the software and looking for “Version:”